 There will be the following standing sub-committees which shall report to the LMC quarterly.

-Diversity- Which shall be chaired by the Director of Diversity and inclusion and an LEA member designated by the LEA President.
+Student Behavior and Discipline Committee- Which shall be chaired by the Director of Pupil Services and an LEA member designated by the LEA President.

 Special Education- Which shall be chaired by the Executive Director of Special Education and an LEA member designated by the LEA President.